f1lrotto/DENNIK-N-DISCORD-ALERT/README.md

 To send a `GET` request to [DennikN-scraper](https://github.com/f1lrotto/DennikN-scraper) every 30 minutes, **axios** and **node-cron** is used.

 Sending messages via webhooks is handled by **discord.js**

+This application stores its data on a **mongoDB** database that is hosted on Atlas.
+To access the mongoDB database, **mongoose** is used
 ## Running the project

 ### Install the dependancies